litsnarf/extractResponderHashes/README.md

 #Extract Responder Hashes

 Extract hashes from `Responder-Session.log`.
-Select to extract only one hash per user (first occurence) or all the hashes gathered (different HASH_TYPE) per user.
+Select to extract only one hash per user (first occurence) or all the hashes gathered (different HASH_TYPE and protocols) per user.
 Other options can be specified to filter the results.s

 ##Usage